Tamiang Layang

-Tamiang Layang (abbreviated: TML), a sub-district in the district of Dusun Timur, is the regency seat of East Barito Regency and also one of the towns in Central Kalimantan.
+Tamiang Layang (abbreviated: TML), a town (kelurahan) in the district of East Dusun (kecamatan Dusun Timur), is the regency seat of East Barito Regency and also one of the towns in Central Kalimantan.
 This town is at a distance of 287 km east of Palangka Raya city, the capital of Central Kalimantan Province.
-The population of this town is roughly 10,780 people as of 2021.
+The population of this town was 10,947 people as of 2024.

 Geography

 Tamiang Layang is located at the eastern part of Central Kalimantan.
 To be precise, this town is located at 2.1160 S and 115.1691 E. Tamiang layang is also the most eastern town in Central Kalimantan and this makes it 81 km closer to the city of Banjarbaru, the capital of South Kalimantan than to Palangka Raya City, the capital of its province, Central Kalimantan.
-The total area of this town is about 45.56 km² which makes it roughly 1.2% of the total area of East Barito Regency.
+The total area of this town is about 45.56 km^{2} which makes it roughly 1.2% of the total area of East Barito Regency.

 Tamiang Layang is traversed by Sirau River, one of the major rivers crossing the East Barito Regency.
-This town is situated on a flat land of eastern Central Kalimantan with the elevation only reaching 11 metres above sea level.
+This town is situated on the flat land of eastern Central Kalimantan with the elevation only reaching 11 metres above sea level.
 The climate of this town is tropical rainforest (Af) with huge amounts of precipitation almost all year long, constant high humidity, and temperature always above 20 °C.